uprun/lisperanto/README.md

 # lisperanto
-Lisperanto is canvas for ideas
+Lisperanto is programmable canvas for ideas

 you can check live version https://uprun.github.io/lisperanto/